Joel-Venzke/TDSE/README.md

 # Trivial Dynamics in Schrodinger Equation (TDSE)

 This code was developed by @Joel-Venzke during his PHD.
-It solves the Time Dependent Schroedinger Equation.
+It solves the Time Dependent Schroedinger Equation for ultrafast laser pulses interacting with matter.

 # Dependencies